I once had a Toshiba Satellite that my uncle purchased in 2007.

 Especially if you aren’t going over 90C under load, you don’t need to be too worried that you’re hurting your machine or something.

-However, if your laptop is regularly throttling as a result of reaching its top intended temperature, you may want to get a cooling pad.
+However, if your laptop is regularly throttling, you may want to get a cooling pad.

 Will a laptop cooling pad improve rendering performance?